Infrequently Noted

 At worst, it's a knowing falsity that serves to omit the variability in React-based stacks because, you see, React isn't one thing.
 It's more of a lifestyle, complete with choices to make about React itself (function components or class components?) languages and compilers (typescript or nah?), package managers and dependency tools (npm? yarn? pnpm? turbo?), bundlers (webpack? esbuild? swc? rollup?), meta-tools (vite? turbopack? nx?), "state management" tools (redux? mobx? apollo? something that actually manages state?) and so on and so forth.
 And that's before we discuss plugins to support different CSS transpilation or the totally optional side-quests that frameworkists have led many of the teams I've consulted with down; "CSS-in-JS" being one particularly risible example.

-Across more than 100 consulting engagements, I've never seen two identical React setups save smaller cases where developers have yet to add to the defaults of Create React App (which itself changed dramatically over the years before it finally being removed from the React docs as the best way to get started).
+Across more than 100 consulting engagements, I've never seen two identical React setups, save smaller cases where folks had yet to change the defaults of Create React App (which itself changed dramatically over the years before it finally being removed from the React docs as the best way to get started).

 There's nothing standard about any of this.
 It's all change, all the time, and anyone who tells you differently is not to be trusted.